Efim Bogoljubow: Tournaments, Internment and Blindfold Battles

 Legacy and later years

-Despite political upheaval, Bogoljubov remained a prolific player and trainer.
+Despite political upheavals, Bogoljubov remained a prolific player and trainer.
 He won numerous German tournaments throughout the 1930s, represented Germany at the 1931 Chess Olympiad, and later coached the national team.
 During the Nazi era, he faced discrimination because he was not considered “Aryan,” yet he continued to mentor rising talents and contribute to chess literature.
 After World War II, he was sidelined by Soviet officials and was not awarded the grandmaster title until 1951.
-He died in Triberg in 1952, leaving behind a body of creative games and a distinctive contribution to opening theory, most famously the Bogoljubov Defence (Bogo-Indian).
+He died in Triberg in 1952, leaving behind a body of inventive games and a distinctive contribution to opening theory, most famously the Bogoljubov Defence (Bogo-Indian).

 He also contributed to chess literature, editing Klassische Schachpartien aus modernen Zeiten.
 I. Teil: 1919–1920 (Veits kleine Schachbücherei, Band 6; Berlin und Leipzig: Walter de Gruyter & Co., 1926), a compact selection “mit einem Bildnis und 42 Diagrammen.”